dbj-data/kernel_ms_stl-to-be-merged-into-bench/readme.md

 http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1947r0.pdf

 ### 1.2.2.
 MS STL and SEH

+So how is MS STL exception throwing designed and implemented? (circa 2020 OCT)

+From inside MS STL it appears only eight exceptions are thrown.
+And they are thrown by calling eight `noreturn` functions.
-It also seems bellow is a grouping of all SEH raising 6 functions, existing in MS STL.
+Bellow is a grouping of all SEH raising 8 functions, existing in MS STL source available.
 ```cpp
 // <xutility> #5817